TrellixVulnTeam/swahilipython_SCMU/Doc/library/unittest.mock.rst

       arguments as the mock, and unless it returns :data:`DEFAULT`, the return value of this function is used as the return value.

-      Alternatively *side_effect* can be an exception class or instance.
+      Alternatively *side_effect* can be an exception kundi or instance.
 In this case the exception will be raised when the mock is called.

-      If *side_effect* is an iterable then each call to the mock will return the next value from the iterable.
+      If *side_effect* is an iterable then each call to the mock will return the next value kutoka the iterable.

       A *side_effect* can be cleared by setting it to ``None``.